Qualifying Examination Blueprint

 Introduction

 Qualifying Examination questions in Part I (MCQ) and station tasks in Part II (OSPE) are linked to these national competencies.
-The proportion of the overall Qualifying Examination that focuses on the nine major competencies is shown in the column on the right as a percentage (%).
-These percentages indicate how much of the Qualifying Examination (both Parts combined) is focused on each competency.
+The proportion of the overall Qualifying Examination that focuses on the six major competencies is shown in the column on the right as a percentage (%) of the Total Exam.
+These percentages indicate how much of the Qualifying Examination for both Parts combined is focused on each competency area.
 This also indicates the relative importance of each competency in the exam results and final certification decisions.
-When both Parts assess the same competency, they will often assess different aspects or elements of the competency.
-The check marks in the columns on the left indicate whether the competency element is tested in one or both Parts of the exam.
-“Product Distribution” has the highest overall weighting and the highest weighting in each Part (MCQ and OSPE).
-This reflects the paramount importance of this competency for pharmacy technicians to support the achievement of best possible patient outcomes.
+When both Parts assess the same competencies, they will often assess different aspects or elements of the same competency.
+Providing Care: Product Distribution has the highest overall weighting and the highest weighting in each Part (MCQ and OSPE).
+This reflects the paramount importance of this competency for pharmacy technicians to achieve best possible patient outcomes.

-A double check mark beside the key competency element in each section indicates that the competency has a higher weighting in one Part of the exam than in the other Part.
-For example, “Product Distribution” and “Practice Setting” have higher weightings in Part I (MCQ) than in Part II (OSPE), whereas “Communication and Education” and “Intra- and Inter-Professional Collaboration” are more highly weighted in Part II (OSPE) than in Part I (MCQ).
+Approximate weightings for each competency area within each Part of the exam (i.e. MCQ in relation to OSPE) have also been provided in the right columns.
+For example, Providing Care: Distribution has higher weightings in Part I (MCQ) than in Part II (OSPE), whereas Communication and Collaboration is more highly weighted in Part II (OSPE) than in Part I (MCQ).

 Although some aspects of the scope of practice of the Canadian pharmacy technician may differ among jurisdictions and workplaces, the core competencies expected of pharmacy technicians at entry to practice are the same.
-In all settings, when providing patient care, the pharmacy technician works in collaboration with the pharmacist, patient and other health care professionals in order to achieve the best possible health outcomes for the patient.
+In all settings, when providing patient care, the pharmacy technician works in collaboration with the pharmacist, patient and other health care professionals to achieve the best possible health outcomes for the patient.